epccs/Driver/K3/README.md

          5V 5V 5V 5V 0V  0V  : RESET K3
 ```

 Before a pulse can be sent the boost converter has to build a charge.
-Once charged a pulse can be applied to set K1 by writing A0, A1, and A2 inputs simultaneously (e.g. a bus or port operation).
-Wiring ( e.g. the digitalWrite() function) makes it easy to change one pin at a time, unfortunately that would send the charge to the first address line that changed, so first set E3 inactive and then change the A0, A1, A2 pins, finally set the E3 pin active to send the latching pulse.
+Once E3 is active a 17mA current source will build up some voltage in the storage capacitor.
+When this is enough (somewhere between 1.2V to 2.2V) to allow the boost converter to turn on it will turn on a PMOS device to let power through and turn on the converter.
+If a bridge has failed then neither the PMOS or the converter will turn on (but the test current will keep flowing until E3 is disabled).
+If a charge does build up (as it should) then a pulse can be applied to set/reset one of the solenoids by writing A0, A1, and A2 inputs simultaneously (e.g. a port operation).
+It is also possible to change one pin at a time with the digitalWrite() function (from Wiring), but care must be taken to have the logic disabled (i.e. E3 = 0V) while selecting the A0/A1/A2 lines otherwise the charge is sent to the first line that changed while making the selection.

 ![Example](./Documents/Example.png "Example")

 I've been using CAT5 pair to wire the coils.
 At nearly 5 Amps peak that may be risky but for a short duration pulse the CAT5 pair seems to work (your mileage may vary, but it is cheap and the twisted pair helps keep the pulse from generating EMI).

+When the pulse is sent the boost converter is turned off so only the charge in the storage capacitor (2200uF) is sent, this should keep things within the safe operating area of the output MOSFETS as long as at least 4 Ohms of resistance is between the bridges.
+Anything less than 4 Ohms allows excessive current and will eventually lead to a failure.
+For reference, 10 meters of CAT5 has less than 1.7 Ohm and 25 meters has less than 4 Ohms.

 Solenoid options

-* Orbit 57861 seem to work with a 24V pulse.
+* Orbit 57861 Latching Solenoid (seems to work OK with 24V 50mSec pulse from 2200uF).
-* Orbit 58874N valves seem to work with a 24V pulse.
+* Orbit 58874N Latching Solenoid valve (seems to work OK with 24V 50mSec pulse from 2200uF).
+* DIG S-305DC Solenoid & Adapters (http://www.digcorp.com/professional-irrigation-products/s-305dc-9-vdc-solenoid-adapters).